 Step 1.
 Load MKV files

 Run Cisdem Video Converter on Mac.
-Directly drag source MKV files into it.
+Directly drag source MKV files into the convert interface.

 Step 2.
 Add SRT to MKV on Mac

-Click on the “Edit” button, the editing window will pop up.
+Click on the “Edit” button at the top right corner, the editing window will pop up.

 Hit “Subtitle & Audio” > “No subtitles” to open the drop-down box > “Load subtitles” to import downloaded SRT or ASS subtitle from your Mac.